janoma/janoma.github.io/index.md

 ---
 layout: page
-title: Welcome!
+title: Welcome to my future ex-web site!
 ---
 {% include JB/setup %}

-You've stumbled upon yet another attempt at a web site.
+You've stumbled upon yet another attempt at a personal collection of facts and rants and the like, with as much chance of surviving as previous versions, except perhaps that this one is being versioned in a trusted server, so who knows if it lasts a few years.

-*I'm always looking for an ex-web site.*
+*I'm always looking for a future ex-web site.*

 ![Ian Malcolm, from Jurassic Park]({{ site.url }}/assets/malcolm.png)